MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/2-get-started-stereokit-development.md

     :::image type="content" source="../media/install-stereokit-templates.png" alt-text="Screenshot of VSIX installer dialogue box.” " lightbox="../media/install-stereokit-templates.png":::

-3. Click **close** in the pop up once the installation is complete.
+3. Click **close** in the pop-up once the installation is complete.

     :::image type="content" source="../media/close-stereokit-templates-installation.png" alt-text="Screenshot of VSIX installer close button.” " lightbox="../media/close-stereokit-templates-installation.png":::

 ## Enable Developer Mode

-Enabling Developer Mode in UWP/Hololens 2 & Windows PC makes it easier to test the applications you're working on.
+Enabling Developer Mode in Hololens 2 & Windows PC makes it easier to test the applications you're working on.
 In addition, you can install Universal Windows Platform & Windows apps from outside the Windows Store, even if they're not signed with a valid certificate.
 This is an essential feature for app developers who want to test their apps on their PCs while still developing.

 ### Enable developer mode for HoloLens 2